Microbiome-Revolution/SampleProtocols/README.md

 #### Rationale:

-This protocol describes how to propagate Gaeumannomyces graminis var tritici (Ggt) cultures from pure culture, how to isolate Ggt from infected roots, and how to inoculate Ggt into a powdery medium for plant inoculation.
+This protocol describes how to propagate Gaeumannomyces graminis var tritici (Gt) cultures from pure culture, how to isolate Gt from infected roots, and how to inoculate Gt into a powdery medium for plant inoculation.

 **[Note: Gt loses infectivity after several months without contact with a plant host.
 To avoid experimental bias, cultures should not be repeatedly propagated without plant contact]**

 **Important!!** Fungal contamination can cause major issues for those working alongside you.
 Fungal spores are easily transmitted and can remain in the air and on surfaces for long periods of time, often infecting other lab cultures.
 This is very hard to deal with and can take months to clear from a laboratory.
-Please ensure that you stick to strict aseptic technique when working with fungus in the laboratory.  **Although Ggt is not known to have airborne dispersal, you MUST check with PIs before attempting to culture any other fungus that may produce spores.
+Please ensure that you stick to strict aseptic technique when working with fungus in the laboratory.  **Although Gt is not known to have airborne dispersal, you MUST check with PIs before attempting to culture any other fungus that may produce spores.
 Special containment procedures (other than those described below) may be required.**

 #### Reagents:
 - Potato dextrose agar (Sigma)